Skip to content Instant Roofer Logo INSTANT ROOFER

 GET INSTANT ESTIMATES

 No appointments.
 No waiting.
 No spam.
-Up to three roof quotes for your home and your chosen materials.
+Up to three roof quotes based on your home and chosen materials.

-Enter your address into our roofing calculator to get real measurements, real roof estimates, and real reviews in under sixty seconds.
-Free to use with no signup and no contact information required.
+Enter your address into our roofing calculator to get real roof measurements, accurate roof estimates, and verified contractor reviews in under thirty seconds.
+This free roofing calculator requires no signup and no contact information.

-The average cost to replace a roof in the US today is $15,489.
+The average roof replacement cost in the United States today is $15,510.

-Roof estimator powered by the largest network in the United States with more than 45,000 contractors and over 250,000 Google verified reviews.
+Roof estimator and roofing calculator powered by the largest contractor network in the United States, with over 45,000 contractors and 250,000 Google verified reviews.

 Instant Roofer fastest most accurate roof calculator AI tech